Main Content start here

 Service Insights

-Property segment dominated in the Kuwait Facility Management market in 2024 due to the increasing scale and complexity of infrastructure development across the country, coupled with the rising need for professional asset maintenance services.
-Kuwait’s expanding portfolio of residential compounds, commercial towers, government buildings, mixed-use developments, and industrial parks has significantly increased the demand for structured FM services aimed at prolonging asset life, ensuring operational efficiency, and enhancing tenant satisfaction.
+The property segment dominated Kuwait’s facility management (FM) market in 2024, driven by the growing scale and complexity of infrastructure development and the increasing need for professional asset maintenance.
+The country’s expanding portfolio of residential communities, commercial buildings, government facilities, and mixed-use developments has significantly boosted demand for structured FM services to enhance efficiency, extend asset life, and improve tenant satisfaction.

 Type Insights

 Soft Services segment dominated the Kuwait Facility Management market in 2024 due to the high demand for cleaning, security, waste management, landscaping, and pest control across residential, commercial, and government properties.
-The country’s hot climate necessitates frequent cleaning and HVAC filter maintenance, while large-scale developments and public infrastructure require round-the-clock security and upkeep.
+The country’s hot climate necessitates frequent HVAC filter maintenance and cleaning, while large-scale developments and public infrastructure require 24/7 security and maintenance.
 Moreover, post-pandemic hygiene awareness and the growing population in urban communities have increased demand for professional janitorial and disinfection services.
 These non-technical, labor-intensive services are essential for daily operations, making them the most frequently outsourced and largest contributor within the FM service landscape.

 Download Free Sample Report